The Trust-Forum project

 Everyone can put the deletion mark on a message to stop seeing it.

-people have put the deletion mark on a message, it will be
+When all subscribed people have put the deletion mark on a message,

 Email and invitations